MET-Bench: Multimodal Entity Tracking for Evaluating the Limitations of Vision-Language and Reasoning Models: Experiments

 \section{Experiments}

-We perform experiments across a wide range of models and settings to evaluate different aspects of frontier-model entity-tracking performance.
+Our experiments test a wide range of models (Appendix \ref{sec:model_details}) and settings to evaluate different aspects of frontier-model entity-tracking performance.
 For all experiments, the models are sampled with a temperature of zero.